 Real Estate Law

-Maria counsels international, national, regional and local businesses on a variety of real estate, zoning, and land development matters.
-Much of her work involves complex commercial and residential projects, including, hospitals, colleges, water and sewer treatment plants, shopping centers, nursing homes and continuing care retirement communities (CCRCs).
-She prepares documentation for developers for a variety of condominium and planned communities (commercial, residential, mixed use, and site condos) and has also represented homeowner’s associations.
+Much of her real estate work involves commercial, residential and mixed use projects, including hospitals, banks, colleges, water and sewer treatment plants, apartment buildings, shopping centers, nursing homes and continuing care retirement communities (CCRCs).
+She prepares documentation for developers for a variety of condominium and planned communities (commercial, residential, mixed use and site condos) and has also represented homeowner’s associations.

-Maria has successfully negotiated leases for all types of commercial and residential properties, including college campuses, medical office buildings, health campuses, professional office buildings, retail and shopping centers, cell towers, apartment buildings, banks, farms, parking lots, and industrial, manufacturing, and warehouse buildings.
+Maria has successfully negotiated leases and related documents for all types of commercial and residential properties, including college campuses, medical office buildings, health campuses, professional office buildings, retail and shopping centers, cell towers, apartment buildings, banks, farms, parking lots, hotels, and industrial, manufacturing and warehouse buildings.
 She represents both landlords and tenants on a regular basis.

-Maria’s construction law practice involves issues arising during all phases of the construction process, including drafting and negotiating construction contracts, providing advice on claims avoidance, and handling bond claims.
+Maria’s construction law practice involves issues during all phases of the construction process, including drafting and negotiating construction contracts, providing advice on claims avoidance and handling bond claims.
 She also counsels clients on various alternative dispute resolutions for construction matters, including mediation, arbitration and litigation.

 She regularly addresses general construction matters involving liquidated damages, change orders, performance and payment bonds, termination of contracts, and mechanics’ liens waivers and releases.
 She has extensive experience with the American Institute of Architects (AIA) construction contracts, including creating standard changes for clients working on multiple construction projects.
-Maria is familair with the Home Improvement Consumer Protection Act, having assisted clients with ensuring their construction contracts meet the requirements of the act.
+Maria is familiar with the Home Improvement Consumer Protection Act, having assisted clients with ensuring their construction contracts meet the requirements of the act.
 She advises clients on the amendments to the Pennsylvania Mechanics’ Lien Law and how the changes affect their construction projects.
 She is familiar with amendment to the Mechanic’s Lien Law to address the Pennsylvania Construction Notices Directory, which was implemented in 2017 for construction projects over $1.5 million.
 She is also knowledgeable with the Pennsylvania Uniform Construction Code and the International Building Code.
 In 2020, Maria was named a fellow at the Construction Lawyers Society of America, joining the invitation-only international honorary association composed of preeminent lawyers specializing in construction law and related fields.

 Examples of her real estate and construction experience include: